guydav/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a PhD student with the NYU Center for Data Science.
+I'm a PhD student with the NYU Center for Data Science, advised by Brenden Lake and Todd Gureckis.
 My research interests center around cognitively-inspired machine learning: how can we draw inspiration from human cognition to advance the design of machine learning methods.
-I'm also interested in the more human-like learning that happens when we expose a model to multiple tasks -- continual learning and metalearning.
+I am particularly interested in studying the compositional space of tasks humans operate in and using cognitively-driven task representations to improve exploration in reinforcement learning.
+I am also very excited about the role of objects in reinforcement learning and object-centric reasoning.

-When I am not in the lab, I enjoy playing ultimate frisbee, cooking various meat dishes, and reading (primarily fantasy, sci-fi, and nonfiction).
+In my non-academic life, I enjoy playing ultimate frisbee, making homemmade fermented hot sauces, and making friends with all of the puppies in Brooklyn.